benbalter/benbalter.github.com/_posts/2015-12-08-open-source-as-yelp-for-software.md

 ### Why do government agencies get off easier than Taco Bell?

-So why then, do we hold government agencies to a lesser standard than we hold Taco Bell?
+So why then, do we hold government agencies to a lesser standard than we hold fast food restaraunts?
 If I go to Taco Bell, a private sector company for which there are plenty of competitors, and they deliver dissatisfactory service, I have a megaphone in the form of an online forum (and often their immediate attention as a result).
 If I go to renew my passport or get a new social security number, services only the government provides, I have no such recourse.
 There are no K-street lobbyists who advocate for better user experience, or special interest groups who run ads in support of shorter wait times at the DMV.

 What if every government website was required, at least in part, to be open source.
 Start with an empty repository where citizens can open issues and share experiences,[^clarify] and evolve to a world in which we can truly account for the services we charge our elected officials with implementing.
-All of a sudden, it becomes easier to help government agencies to deliver the services they deliver than it is to help restaurants improve the food they serve.
+All of a sudden, it becomes easier for citizens to help government agencies deliver the services they deliver than it is for a customer to help a restaurant improve the food they serve.

 When you think of open source as Yelp for software, open source suddenly becomes a means of creating more user-centric solutions, rather than a wonky means of producing more philosophically pure code.